HMProenca/SSDpp-numeric/README.md

 ## References

-A complete description of the theory behind this algorithm can be found in:
+A complete description of the theory behind this algorithm can be found in *extended_paper.pdf*

 These algorithm is also inspired in the previous work of: